LynnLong000/send-to-github/30_day_of_code/README.md

  Jquery

- after this 30 days of code i'd like to create a web based which will soon be a app later on today ge some real work done
+ after this 30 days of code i'd like to create a web based which will soon be a app later on today ge some real work done  v      fff